Key Insights into the Seven Forex Majors

 USDJPY INFORMATION

-USD/JPY or else the ‘Yen’ accounts about 17.7% of the overall Forex Market volume.
-The United States and Japan are two economic super-powers in terms of GDP and exports.
+USD/JPY, also known as the ‘Yen’, accounts for approximately 17.7% of the overall Forex market volume.
+The United States and Japan are two economic superpowers in terms of GDP and exports.

 (↑) Historical High: 360.00 (1971)